 To the ARL, a VIP is someone interested in adopting an animal once that animal is deemed available for adoption in accordance with our protocols and standards.

-Anyone may place a VIP on adult dogs, including foster families, friends of the foster, or members of the public who have met an adult dog in foster.
-The foster caregiver will always have priority VIP no matter when the hold is placed.
+Anyone may place a VIP on adult cats and kittens, including foster families, friends of the foster, and members of the public who have seen or met these felines.